htmldbjs/htmldbjs/docs/methods/escapeJSONString.md

 ### `HTMLDB.escapeJSONString`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method modifies the special characters in `text`, so that it can be used in JSON.

 #### Description